-The design discharge is obtained by means of a hydrologic analysis of the watershed being drained using the guidance in EPG 749 Hydrologic Analysis.
+The design discharge is obtained by means of a hydrologic analysis of the watershed being drained using the guidance in EPG 749.2.1 Design Frequency Criteria.

-For determination of bankfull discharge see, EPG 750.7.17 Environmental Requirements for Pipes and Culverts.
+For determination of bankfull discharge see, EPG 750.7.3 Environmental Requirements.

 The allowable headwater depth is defined as the maximum depth of water which may be allowed at the culvert inlet.